-(Item 9. g) added May 14, 2007) - 10.
-General Design Standards The following General Design Standards shall apply to all OSRDs and shall govern the development and design process: - a) The landscape shall be preserved in it natural state, insofar as practicable, by minimizing tree and soil removal.
+(Item 9. g) added May 14, 2007 and revised June 13, 2011)

+- 10. General Design Standards The following General Design Standards shall apply to all OSRDs and shall govern the development and design process: - a) The landscape shall be preserved in it natural state, insofar as practicable, by minimizing tree and soil removal.
 Any grade changes shall be in keeping with the general appearance of the neighboring developed areas.
 The orientation of individual building sites shall be such as to maintain maximum natural topography and cover.
-Topography, tree cover, and natural drainage ways should be treated as fixed determinants of road and lot configuration. - b) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks, and trees; to minimize cut and fill; and to preserve and enhance views and vistas on or off the subject tract. - c) The development shall relate harmoniously to the terrain and the use, scale, and

-- architecture of existing buildings in the vicinity that have functional or visual relationship to the proposed buildings.
+Topography, tree cover, and natural drainage ways should be treated as fixed determinants of road and lot configuration. - b) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks, and trees; to minimize cut and fill; and to preserve and enhance views and vistas on or off the subject tract. - c) The development shall relate harmoniously to the terrain and the use, scale, and architecture of existing buildings in the vicinity that have functional or visual relationship to the proposed buildings.
 Proposed buildings shall relate to their surroundings in a positive manner. - d) All open space (landscaped and usable) shall be designed to add to the visual amenities of the area by maximizing its visibility for persons passing the site or overlooking it from nearby properties. - e) The removal or disruption of historic, traditional or significant uses, structures, or architectural elements shall be minimized insofar as practicable, whether these exist on the site or on adjacent properties. - f) Mix of Housing Types The OSRD may consist of any combination of single-family, two-family and multifamily residential structures.
-A multifamily structure shall not contain more than 5 dwelling units. - g) Common/Shared Driveways Common or shared driveways may be allowed at the discretion of the Planning Board. - h) Each OSRD dwelling unit shall have reasonable access to the open space, but does not need to directly abut the open space.
-(Added May 14, 2007) - i) A fifteen foot (15') wide visual buffer area consisting of natural vegetation, earthen materials and/or additional landscaping and/or fencing, acceptable to the Planning Board, shall be located along the perimeter of the OSRD tract, unless a reduction is otherwise authorized by the Planning Board.
+A multifamily structure shall not contain more than 5 dwelling units. - g) Common/Shared Driveways Common or shared driveways may be allowed at the discretion of the Planning and Economic Development Board. - h) Each OSRD dwelling unit shall have reasonable access to the open space, but does not need to directly abut the open space.
+(Added May 14, 2007) - A minimum fifteen foot (15') wide buffer area consisting of natural vegetation, earthen materials and/or additional landscaping and/or fencing, acceptable to the Planning and Economic Development Board, shall be located on the perimeter of the Development Area where it abuts existing neighborhoods unless a reduction is otherwise authorized by the Planning and Economic Development Board.
 A determination to reduce the size of the buffer area shall be based on the proximity or lack thereof of abutting residences, the extent and screening effectiveness of any existing vegetation which may serve to buffer abutting properties, and/or the need to use the buffer area for access or utility easements.
+(Added May 14, 2007 and revised June 13, 2011)

-- j) Parking A minimum of tow (2) off-street parking spaces shall be required for each dwelling unit.
-The Planning Board may require additional off-street parking areas for use in common by residents and their guests.
+j) Parking - A minimum of three (3) off-street parking spaces shall be required for each dwelling unit.
+The Planning and Economic Development Board may require additional off-street parking areas for use in common by residents and their guests.
 Locations for additional guest parking shall be shown on the Concept Plan.